Ma-Marcinowski/Verificational-Model/README.md

      * Images are grayscaled instead of binarized;

-     * To minimize perturbations (noise present in the case of some IAM images), instead of thresholding to zero, slight noise is added to all images.
+     * To minimize perturbations (noise present in the case of some IAM images), instead of thresholding to zero, slight noise is added to all images (both CVL and IAM).

 ### 1.6.
 Preprocessing v0.6 (CVL and IAM database, ??? images)

 * #### 1.6.1.
 Exactly the same as v0.?, however dataframes are generated differently:

-    * No reverse pairs are created (neither positive nor negative), *e.g.* if a pair `xy` was already generated, then pair a `yx` will be omitted;
+    * No reverse pairs are created (neither positive nor negative), *e.g.* if a pair `xy` was already generated, then a pair `yx` is omitted;

     * Train and validation dataframes are created under the assumption that the number of positive and negative instances ought to be equall;